Jollyhrothgar/deep_learning/README.md

 [official docs](https://docs.docker.com/engine/install/linux-postinstall/).
 This lets you run docker as your logged in user rather than as root.

-I also randomly installed other stuf, follwing several different procedures simulaneously, so its hard to precisely reporduce.
+I also randomly installed other stuff, following several different procedures simultaneously, so its hard to precisely reproduce.
 I did a combination of the
 following:

 1. [Install tensorflow with docker](https://www.tensorflow.org/install/docker)